Frequently Asked Questions About Sugar Factory Odors

 What is American Crystal doing about future improvements?

 The improvements listed above have resulted in a significant reduction in odor generation.
-Although we have increased our odor risk profile, we recognize that additional opportunities remain.
+Although we have decreased our odor risk profile, we recognize that additional opportunities remain.
 Many initiatives are underway to identify and mitigate odor sources from factory and pile locations.
 These include conducting research on the specific substances that cause odors in our ponds, storage piles, and operations.
 In addition, we are collecting pertinent data and information from the improvements that have been made thus far.
 This information will be used to continue the trend of odor reduction.

 Can the odors be completely eliminated?

-Unfortunately, the answer is no. Sugar beets are 70 percent water, and will always generate some strong organic liquid that needs to be stored prior to treatment.
+Unfortunately, the answer is no. Sugar beets are 70 percent water and will always generate some strong organic liquid that needs to be stored prior to treatment.
 Weather conditions also have a major impact on the ponds and stored beets.
-That means odors will occur from time to time in spite our efforts, and we truly regret any inconvenience this may cause.
+That means odors will occur from time to time in spite of our efforts, and we truly regret any inconvenience this may cause.

 Are any health hazards associated with the odors?